Wedding photography advice for the bride and groom.

 I am always intrigued with how many couples have trouble identifying what kind of photos they really want on their wedding day.
 “I’ve never had a good picture” is what they may say, or “I’m no good at smiling”, that kind of thing.
 These kind of self-doubts can be paralysing, but you have to remember that as a people photographer I see and hear this all the time – and it’s my speciality to make sure any photos bring out the best in you when it matters most.

-Fast forward to today and wedding photography now delivers so much variety in content, that it’s inevitably more interesting and memorable to see the results that come from being so involved as a photographer.
+Fast forward to today and wedding photography now delivers so much variety in content available, that it’s inevitably more interesting and memorable to see the results that come from being so involved as a photographer.
 Wedding photography like mine aims to feel like a personal human service, and not a confrontation with a piece of technology.

 If you’re not too comfortable with a camera aimed at you, the thought of having photos all day long would sound scary, I get that.
 What is most important to couples on their wedding day, what I can see they appreciate, is the freedom to just be themselves have fun and enjoy photography that is free flowing and integrated.